rwaming/algorithm/README.md

 #### Description
 - There are raw or ripe tomatoes in a warehouse having columns and rows of a tomato farm.<br>
-- a ripe tomato can ripen one to four tomatoes lying on top, bottom, left, right sides of those in one day.<br>
+- A ripe tomato can ripen one to four tomatoes lying on top, bottom, left, right sides of those in one day.<br>
 - But, if there are nothing on four sides of a ripe tomato, nothing happens.

 #### Condition